graptolite/santa-catalina-serp/README.md

 # EPMA\_data\_analysis/magnetite\_as\_oxides.ipynb

-Convert element wt% to oxide wt% for the "magnetites" and investigate the result.
+Convert element wt% to oxide wt% for the "magnetites" and investigate compositional differences in the magnetites of partially vs heavily serpentinized rocks.

+-   Cr comparison: Figure S4 of SI

 ## Dependencies